jlangner15/parenthesisCheck/README.md

 <br>

-## **Four Flaskateers**
+## **Three Flaskateers**

 <br>

 This is our first hackathon individually and as a group!
-The three of us have different education backgrounds and come from different countries.
-The three of us have similar tech experience however but none of us have used Flask.
+The three of us have different educational backgrounds and come from different countries.
+All of us have similar tech experience however but none of us have used Flask before.
+It's a first for all of us.

 <br>